 The second method I use is working in patches, which help define shape.
 Patches of lines go around the form, which help keep things in perspective.
-This technique is also great for backgrounds and can add texture.
+This technique is also great for backgrounds and adding texture.

 03. Line weight

 The next drawing technique concerns line weight.
-Having control over my line weight is a great way to separate objects from one another, and can emphasize my shadows.
+Having control over my line weight is a great way to separate objects from one another, and can help emphasise shadows.
 Thicker lines can fade and disappear into the shadows, which can help convey the 3D form.

-I try to avoid outlining my drawings because this tends to make things look flat and overpowers the 3D effect.
+I try to avoid outlining my drawings because this tends to make things look flat and deadens the 3D effect.
 Breaks and spaces in my lines show form in the lights and shadows.

 04. Sketch language

-When drawing something symmetrical, I focus on the spaces between the lines, and of course keep reevaluating.
+When drawing something symmetrical, I focus on the spaces between the lines, and of course keep reevaluating as I go along.